FAQ Regarding Separation and Annulment Law

 - Permanent separation.
 If a couple finally decides to split up for good, this is often called a permanent separation.
 Permanent separations often follow trial separations where the spouses cannot reconcile their differences and wish to go different ways.
 In a majority of states, all property received and most debts incurred during a permanent separation are considered the separate property of the spouse that is responsible for the property or debt.
 However, there are some types of debts that are still considered joint property if incurred during a permanent separation.
 If debt is incurred for certain necessities, like providing for children, during a permanent separation, the debt will still be considered as joint property.
 However, permanent separation is still not normally considered to be a legal separation.
 Only if one spouse takes the other to court for support payments or custody will a separation be considered legal.

 - Legal separation.
 As noted above, legal separation is one step beyond a permanent separation.
 Legal separation occurs when a couple splits up and seeks a court issued judgment for a division of property, child custody, support payments, visitation rights, but not for divorce.
 If payments are ordered in a legal separation, either for child support or for living expenses, it is generally called separate maintenance.
 Some states allow separate maintenance to be ordered even if litigation is still pending.
 Separate maintenance is often the basis for future alimony awards after divorce proceedings.

 As you can see, divorce isn't your only option when it comes to separating from your significant other.
 Whether you are contemplating an annulment or legal separation, you'll want a legal expert on your side.
-Get a free case evaluation to learn more about your options.
+Get a free case review to learn more about your options.
 Speak with a local divorce attorney today.